 - additional information

 The main goal of a press check is to make sure that the color on press comes as close as possible to the latest color proof that was created during the proofreading and color proofing stages.
 By requesting some small adjustments, the color may better match your expectations and improve the quality of the publication.
 During this quality check, other aspects can be validated as well, such as the paper stock that is used and possible prepress issues.
-Press checks are typically done for projects in which color accuracy is important such as art books, catalogs, money or stamps.
+Press checks are typically done for projects in which color accuracy is important such as art books, catalogs, money, or stamps.
 The validation can happen because the customer insisted on it.
 For art projects, it may also be the artist who demands it.
-In that case both a representative from the publisher and the artist may perform the check.
+In that case, both a representative from the publisher and the artist may perform the check.

 Due to differences in the printing process, paper stock,… an exact match may not be feasible.
 Based on feedback from the person doing the press check, the press operator will change settings on the press to fix things.
 Once an acceptable match has been established, these sheets are signed off and both parties keep a copy.
 These might be used later if there is still a discussion about the color quality of the final printed and bound publication.

 Press checks used to be pretty common, but they happen less frequently nowadays.
 There are a number of reasons for this:

 - The current crop of color proofing devices is capable of generating proofs that match the printed end result pretty well.